MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 #.
 Implement the functions ``LLBSP_IMPL_putchar`` and ``LLBSP_IMPL_printf`` if the default implementation does not fit.

 #.
-Create a RTOS task that calls ``microej_main`` at start with the right heap size.
+Create an RTOS task that calls ``microej_main`` at start with the correct heap size.
+Also, check that the total heap size is sufficient to create this new task.

 #.
 Add the added source files to the build system of the project, as well as ``microejruntime.a`` and ``microejapp.o``.

 #.
 Build and run the example on the device.
+Check that the HelloWorld application runs without error and fix the issues if needed.

 #.
-Implement the build and run scripts (in ``bsp/vee/scripts`` folder) that will allow to build and run an application from a gradle task.
-You can find examples of implementation in available `VEE Ports on GitHub`.
-You can test your implementation by re-building the HelloWorld application (refer to Refer to :ref:`sdk_6_build_executable`).
-This time the build should be successful.
-To run this application from gradle tasks, refer to :ref:`sdk_6_run_on_device` documentation.
+Implement the build and run scripts (in ``bsp/vee/scripts`` folder).
+These scripts are necessary to build and run an Application from a gradle task.
+You can find examples of implementation in available `VEE Ports on GitHub`_.
+You can test your implementation by re-building the HelloWorld application (refer to :ref:`sdk_6_build_executable`).
+This time, the build should be successful.
+To run this Application from gradle tasks, refer to :ref:`sdk_6_run_on_device` documentation.

 #.
 Run the `Core validation testsuite`_ to validate your implementation.